-Our specialist lawyers are experts in all aspects of education law.
+Our specialist lawyers are experts in all aspects of education law in England and Wales.
 We focus on special educational needs and disability.
 This page explains how we can help you through the SEND legal process.

-If your child has special educational needs, the law is there to ensure they are supported.
+If your child has special educational needs (known in Wales as Additional Learning Needs, or ALN), the law is there to ensure they are supported.
 We know this process can be extremely stressful.
 Even if the process goes relatively smoothly, it can be lengthy and time-consuming.
 Additionally, it doesn’t happen in a vacuum; you are also parenting your child and their siblings.
 You may also have a full or part-time paid job as well, which means you have even less time available to navigate the special educational needs process.